 Fair Debt Collections Practices Act

-The Fair Debt Collections Practices Act protect consumers from abusive collection practices.
+The Fair Debt Collections Practices Act protects consumers from abusive collection practices.
 You do have rights and it’s important to know them.

 - Curse or insult you.